 This visit we didn’t go in – no surprise, the dogs can’t go near the Naval History Museum.
 So we spent the entire day at the beach until dark clouds rolled in, and an eventually cranky Victor growled at a French Bulldog puppy.
 That’s when we knew it was time to head home – after one drive-by peak at that submarine, of course.

-Travel Stuff: Here’s one thing I wish I’d had for Victor (a black schnoodle) on the beach – a portable pet shade shelter outdoor dog tent.
-Also, what’s cuter on a dog beach than your own dog crazy beach towel?
+TRAVEL STUFF: Here’s one thing I wish I’d had for Victor (a black schnoodle) on the beach – a portable pet shade shelter outdoor dog tent. (affiliate link) Also, what’s cuter on a dog beach than your own dog crazy beach towel (affiliate link)?